Slashdot Asks: Does the World Need a Third Mobile OS? - Slashdot

 Perhaps my segment of the market would never be the largest one, but I'd be surprised if it wasn't large enough for someone to make a profit with.

-There is a third Mobile OS already (Score:3)
+There is a third Mobile OS already (Score:5, Insightful)

 Is called AOSP.